Ask Question

 See NCCN guidelines 2009 NCCN.org

-Comment: We may suppose that the follow-up for partial and complete response (PR / CR) are grouped together in the NCCN guidance because relapse (historically) is assumed for indolent lymphomas.
-Also the guidance is sufficiently flexible to apply to each circumstance.
+Comment: We suppose that the follow-up for partial and complete response (PR / CR) are grouped together in the NCCN guidance because relapse is anticipated for the indolent lymphomas.
+Also the guidance is sufficiently flexible to apply to unique patient circumstance and preferences.
+Another key phrase in the guidance being "based on site of disease and clinical presentation" as some areas of presentation may require more careful attention.

 We'd like to see this topic covered by experts giving case-based examples.
-In particular, a good many patients remain concerned about CT imaging on a regular basis over 10 to 20 years.
-I think guidance on monitoring should set limits on such exposures, particularly for patients under 50 years of age, and provide alternative ways to monitor lymphomas that can reduce risks, costs, and mitigate such concerns.
+In particular, a good many patients remain concerned about receiving CT imaging on a regular basis over 10 to 20 years.
+We think guidance on monitoring the indolent lymphomas might set limits on such exposures, particularly for patients under 50 years of age, and provide alternative ways to appropriately monitor the disease in order to guide clinical decisions.

 Direct examination